umddb/cmsc424-fall2021/Assignment-5/README.md

 ### Assignment
 As with the SQL assignment, the actual tasks are provided in the `queries.py` file.
 You should fill out your answers in that file.
 You can use `python3 MongoDBTesting.py` to run all the queries and see the results.

-**The assignment is not fully released yet.
-We will update the `queries.py` file with more details in the next day, but you can get started on the first 7 queries.**

 ## Submission
 Submit the `functions.py` file for Apache Spark part, and `queries.py` for MongoDB part.